-We're back across the water again for a high gain tribute to the other great British amp and HI 1 captures all the tight attack, thumpy, tight bottom and midrange cut for which these amps are famous.
+We're back across the water again for a high gain tribute to the "other" great British amp and HI 1 captures all the tight attack, thumpy, tight bottom and midrange cut that these amps are famous for.
 HI 1 is the choice anytime you need attack and a higher, quicker feeling bottom end response.